 Despite these savings, you have to consider whether you even want to keep these cards long-term.

-(If you don’t decide to keep the CIBC or BMO cards, note that both of their credits are based on the calendar year rather than the membership year, allowing you to double-dip the credits during your first year if you so choose.)
+If you don’t decide to keep the CIBC or BMO cards for the long-term, note that both of their credits are based on the calendar year rather than the membership year, allowing you to double-dip the credits during your first year if you so choose.

-RBC, Scotiabank, and TD don’t offer annual credits.
+RBC and Scotiabank are laggards amongst Canada’s Big 5 banks, and don’t offer annual credits on any credit cards.
 But between my rewards goals and personal history with those banks, I value their cards more highly as keepers.

 If I’m going to use a card on a regular basis, I’d like it to be one that earns rewards that I actually want, at rates I like.
 Once you get rolling, you can create a positive feedback loop: I pay annual fees and spend on cards with good rewards, and in doing so I strengthen my relationship with banks that offer good rewards, making it easier to apply for more cards that earn good rewards in the future.